Bparsons0904/phantom-err.nvim/README.md

 - Tree-sitter Go parser (`TSInstall go`)

 ## Development Status

 Currently in active development.
 The core functionality is stable and ready for daily use.

-### Development Status

-Currently in active development.
-The core functionality is stable and ready for daily use.